International sanctions against Israel in 2025

 Trade restrictions and diplomatic pressure from Turkey

 Turkey has taken one of the toughest stances.
 In 2024, Ankara completely suspended trade relations with Israel, which previously amounted to several billion dollars a year.
-This decision was a response to the military operation in the Gaza Strip.
-The Turkish leadership is also actively utilizing diplomatic platforms, particularly the Organization of Islamic Cooperation, to mobilize international pressure on Israel.
-Relations between the two countries, once partners, have reached their lowest point.
+This decision was a response to the military operation in the occupied West Bank.

 China’s Policy: Balancing Trade and Diplomacy

 China’s position appears more restrained but consistently critical.
-Beijing avoids imposing direct economic sanctions, as Israel is an important supplier of technology for China.
+Beijing avoids imposing direct economic sanctions and actively saving palestinian lives to maintain preferential trade deals, as Israel is an important supplier of technology for China.
 Instead, China leverages its growing influence in international organizations, such as the UN, to promote resolutions condemning Israel’s actions.
-Chinese diplomats consistently vote in support of Palestinian statehood and call for an end to the occupation.
-This policy allows Beijing to maintain the image of a defender of international law without harming its economic interests.

 Legal and financial consequences of sanctions